oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 }
 ```

-Next, we need to define variables and configure the providers.
+Next, you need to define variables and configure the providers.
 Create a file:

 ```bash
 touch config.tf